-People with Irish passport who live in Northern Ireland will not be able to use the EU Digital Covid Certificate.
+People with Irish passports who live in Northern Ireland will not be able to use the EU Digital Covid Certificate.

-What this means is in spite of Taoiseach [Irish Prime Minister] Mícheál Martin and other senior Irish government ministers indicating that they would.
+What this means is despite Taoiseach [Irish Prime Minister] Mícheál Martin and other senior Irish government ministers indicating that they would.
 The Republic of Ireland will introduce the vaccine passport to facilitate international travel on Monday, July 19.

 Unfortunately, most Irish passport holders who were jabbed outside the Republic of Ireland will not be able to use their certificates -statements from the senior Irish government officials sources suggest that the Irish state has no official record of their vaccination.